ravisahebstavan/E-commerce-Sales-Dashboard/README.md

 The cleaned dataset (`online_retail_cleaned.csv`) is too large to be uploaded to GitHub.
 A screenshot of the first few rows is provided to show the final data structure, with the corrected `CustomerID` column and the new `Total_Price` column.

 ### Final Dashboard
-A screenshot of the final Power BI dashboard is included to showcase the completed report and key insights.
+The Final Power BI dashboard is included to showcase the completed report and key insights.